 Many houses in Portola Valley are reaching the end of their built life-spans, and as a result, the Town is seeing a growing number of structures being demolished as applications for new residences are submitted.
 However, increasingly more and more of these structures aren't simply being "demolished," they are being deconstructed, either in part or in totality.
 Demolishing a structure is quick and easy, however, it is often an incredible waste of potentially reusable materials.
-A majority of Portola Valley demolition debris used to end up in our local landfills until the Town adopted a Construction & Demolition Ordinance in 2000 that requires much of this debris to be recycled, if not salvaged.
+A majority of Portola Valley demolition debris used to end up in our local landfills until the Town adopted a Construction & Demolition Ordinance in 2000 that required much of this debris to be recycled, if not salvaged.
 Today, the Town strongly encourages you to consider deconstruction and salvage of your existing home to allow for the reuse (or redistribution) of building materials as an alternative to simply demolishing and recycling the structure's components.

 Deconstruction is the process of carefully and selectively removing and dismantling materials for repurposing either in the new structure or for use elsewhere.
 It is estimated that about 70 - 90% of an existing home can be reclaimed.
 This may include framing lumber, wood flooring, shelving, doors and windows, appliances, lighting and plumbing fixtures, concrete, and many other materials.
 Materials that are unable to be reused are then separated out for recycling to return to the product stream.